inspec/inspec/docs/install.md

 $ sudo rm -rf /opt/inspec
 ```

 ### Windows

 #### Installer

 Use *Add / Remove Programs* to remove Chef InSpec.

-#### Powershell

 ### Linux

-#### CLI [TO FIX]
+#### CLI

+The supported Linux-based platforms and their respective *destructive* command for their package manager are listed below.

-For Ubuntu, use the following command to uninstall:
+For Ubuntu, use the following *destructive* command to uninstall:

 ```
 sudo dpkg -P inspec
 ```

-For Red Hat Enterprise Linux, use the following command to uninstall:
+For Red Hat Enterprise Linux, use the following *destructive* command to uninstall:

 ```
 sudo rpm -e inspec
 ```

-For SUSE Linux Enterprise Server, use the following command to uninstall Chef InSpec:
+For SUSE Linux Enterprise Server, use the following *destructive* command to uninstall Chef InSpec:

 ```
 zypper remove inspec